 So I would just like to recommend to you and to colleagues here that we get that done and we build on it.

-We don't stop there, we build on it.
+We build on it.

-And uh, because we none of us want to look these families in the face in the wake of another mass shooting and say we failed to do everything within our power uh to stop and John fixed nix has some really good things in it, but it would be nice if we could add everything onto it, and maybe you change the title, all right?
+And because none of us want to look these families in the face in the wake of another mass shooting and say we failed to do everything within our power to stop it.

-The U.S. background check bill or whatever.
+The U.S. Background Check Bill or whatever.

 But maybe we could make it much more comprehensive and have one bill instead of 15 different bills that nobody knows what's happening.